The Opportunity of GDPR

 What is GDPR?

-The General Data Protection Regulation (GDPR) is the new European Union Regulation which is set to replace the Data Protection Directive and the UK Data Protection Act.
+The General Data Protection Regulation (GDPR) is the new European Union Regulation which replaces the Data Protection Directive and the UK Data Protection Act.

 In essence it involves the protection of personal data and the rights of individuals.
-It is a whole series of data privacy enactments that comes into effect 25 May 2018 for European Union countries and citizens.
+It is a whole series of data privacy enactments that is effective from 25 May 2018 for European Union countries and citizens.

 It will have a cascade of effects on consumers and businesses operating, even tangentially, in the EU.
 One example of this is where an organisation resides outside the EU but offers good and services to EU citizens.
 That organisation will be bound by the EU regulation.